NateyLB/NateyLB/README.md

 ### Hi there 👋
+Im Nathan, a software-engineer attending Lambda School.
+I am passionate about learning full-stack technologies and my stack incluced PostgresQL, Express, Node, and React.
+Currently I am
+-Working on deploying a full=stack eCommerce website -Working on deploying a project for a stakeholder on a cross-functional team -Going to San Francisco City College to fulfill some requirements to apply to University of California Berkeley -Finishing up my curriculum at Lambda School

 <!--
 **NateyLB/NateyLB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.